 The FDA continued to receive additional reports of heart disease, including reports from patients who had taken only Fenfluramine or Dexfenfluramine.

 Further evaluations of patients taking Fenfluramine or Dexfenfluramine, showed that approximately 30% had abnormal valve findings.
 This figure is much higher than expected for abnormal test results and suggests Fenfluramine and Dexfenfluramine as the likely causes of Primary Pulmonary Hypertension (PPH) and valvular heart disease.

 The FDA responded promptly to the alarming findings, and in September 1997, requested drug manufacturers to voluntarily withdraw Fenfluramine and Dexfenfluramine.
 At the same time, the FDA recommended that patients using either Fenfluramine or Dexfenfluramine stop taking them.
-To view the FDA September 1997 statement regarding the withdrawals, please click here.

 The FDA did not, however, request the withdrawal of the third drug involved in the cocktails, Phentermine.

 The newest cocktail involving phentermine is "Phen-Pro" - the "Pro" standing for Prozac.
 Any one of the following antidepressants: Zoloft, Celexa, Luvox, Trazadone or Effexor may be used in lieu of Prozac.